sflyranger/LLM-twin-from-scratch/README.md

 Day 3:
 Today is a continuation of yesterday with the creation and typing of the file system.
 Already I have begun to understand how the crawler uses the different document classes to create and access mongodb for NoSQL documents.
 I have written many files that perform various functions for the etl pipeline.
 Today my plan is to keep writing with the goal of finishing the digital_data_etl.py file and all of its dependencies.
 Over the next couple of days when I finish these files I plan on attempting to run the pipeline from the book but with my own data.
 I should be able to get the mongo db connection and the docker containers up and running without using the authors full file set, hopefully.
 From there I will continue building each pipeline and building my own personal LLM Twin.

+    Important Notes:
+        - Based on todays creation of the first pipeline being used via Zenml I want to make my knowledge more concrete by writing out my thoughts and understanding.
+        - The authors have created the file system intricately such that we can use any orchestrator to execute the knowledge neccessary to run the pipelines.
+        - What does this mean?
+            - It means that all of the @pipeline steps and @step portions of the pipeline are stored seperately from the pipelines module in the llm_engineering file folder.
+            - This allows the user to easily switch orchestrators if neccessary since all of the application and domain logic is stored in llm_engineering and the zenml orchestrator logic is stored in the pipelines and steps folders.
+So, to make the switch I would only need to change the zenml code, not the full logic.
+            - Within the steps and pipeline module, they only used the things needed from the llm_engineering module, this keeps the logic seperate.
+        - Values that are to be returned from zenml have to be serializable, meaning that it can be converted to a format suitable for storage or transmission and later reconstructed (derserialized) into its original form.
+        - All data and artifacts along with their metadata are stored in the zenml dashboard and can be viewed there.
+        - Metadata is added manually to the artifact allowing me to precompute and attach anything that is helpful for dataset discovery across projects.
+        - run.py
+            - everything for zenml can be run via this file.
+            - Given that this file holds and entails all of the pipelines and commands within the code, I want to save writing this file until I have fully finished the book and all of the logic, pipelines, etc.
+        - MongoDB is chosen as the storage location for the etl pipeline because not many documents are used in the proof of concept.
+Thus small scale statistics can be calculated and little cost incurred.
+Should the twin be scaled out to include millions of documents or more then a large scale data warehouse such as Snowflake or BigQuery should be used.
+        - Each of the crawler classes implements custom logic to access the articles, posts and repositories with the exception of the CustomArticleCrawler.
+            - GithubCrawler - Crawls and stores Github repos
+            - MediumCrawler - Crawls and stored medium articles based on html.
+            - LinkedInCrawler - Crawls and stores linked in posts.
+            - CustomArticleCrawler - Crawls articles outside of the designated domains for the other crawlers.
+(No Custom logic-primarily a fallback)
+            - I coded each of these crawlers, later to find out that based on the sources I will be using for my data, I will not be using the CustomArticleCrawler or the MediumCrawler.
+                - The Custom crawler uses LangChain packages as a fallback method to crawl different domains and is generally not used in production environments anyway.